 From now on, we fix $k < r$, $A \not\leq_T B$ and a $k$-trapped function $f: [\omega]^r \to \omega$.
 If $A \not\leq_T B \oplus X$, then $X$ is \emph{cone avoiding}; a Mathias condition $(\sigma,X)$ is \emph{cone avoiding} if $X$ is cone avoiding.

 We prove Lemma \ref{lem:FS.sca.k-trapped} by constructing a cone avoiding infinite $f$-free set $G$.
-We build $G$ in two steps: \begin{enumerate} \item We apply strong cone avoidance property of Achromatic Ramsey Theorems and of $\FS^q$ ($q < r$) to build a cone avoiding $E \in [\omega]^\omega$, such that \begin{enumerate} \item[(E)] for each $\rho \in [E]^{< \omega}$ with $k < |\rho| < r$, there exists $b$ such that $f(\rho\tau) \not\in E - \rho$ for all $\tau \in [E \cap (b,\infty)]^{r - |\rho|}$. \end{enumerate} \item By a Seetapun-style Mathias forcing, we build a cone avoiding $f$-free $G \in [E]^\omega$.
-In this step, we need some measure theoretic argument, which could be taken as an application of probabilistic method and is similar to that in Csima and Mileti \cite{Csima.Mileti:2009.rainbow}.
-The measure theoretic argument also needs strong cone avoidance property of Achromatic Ramsey Theorems. \end{enumerate}
+We build $G$ in two steps: \begin{enumerate} \item We apply the strong cone avoidance property of the Achromatic Ramsey Theorem and of $\FS^q$ ($q < r$) to build a cone avoiding $E \in [\omega]^\omega$ such that \begin{enumerate} \item[(E)] for each $\rho \in [E]^{< \omega}$ with $k < |\rho| < r$, $f(\rho\tau) \not\in E - \rho$ for all $\tau \in [E]^{r - |\rho|}$ with $\min \tau$ sufficiently large. \end{enumerate} \item By a Seetapun-style Mathias forcing, we build a cone avoiding $f$-free $G \in [E]^\omega$.
+In this step, we need some measure theoretic argument, which could be taken as an application of a probabilistic method and is similar to that in Csima and Mileti \cite{Csima.Mileti:2009.rainbow}.
+The measure theoretic argument also needs the strong cone avoidance property of the Achromatic Ramsey Theorem. \end{enumerate}